geekiam/website/content/posts/getting-started-with-nuxt.md

 ---
 title: Getting started with nuxt
 description: Learn how to create server-side rendered applications by using Nuxt.js, how to configure your application for development.
-summary: In this tutorial, we’re going to learn how to create server-side rendered applications by using Nuxt.js, how to configure your application for development, and how to deploy to Netlify.
+summary: In this tutorial, we’re going to learn how to create server-side rendered applications by using Nuxt.js.
 keywords:
   - how to start a project with nuxt
   - what is nuxt